AndersenLab/dry-guide/docs/labsite.md

 Protocols/
 ```

+The folders prefixed with

 ## Announcements

 Announcements are stored in the `_posts` folder.
 Posts are organized into folders by year.
-There is also a `_photo_albums` that you can ignore (more on this below).
+There is also a `_photo_albums` folder that you can ignore (more on this below).
 Two types of announcements can be made.
 A 'general' announcement regarding anything, or a new publication.

 #### General Announcements